mhedgpeth/mhedgpeth.github.io/_posts/2017-03-27-why-habitat.md

 ## Configuration Management

-Up until recently, if one were to want to take a more holistic approach to application deployment automation, one would be wise to use a configuration management tool like [Chef](https://www.chef.io/) to do application deployment.
+Up until recently, if one were to want to take a more holistic approach to application deployment automation, the best choice was to use a configuration management tool like [Chef](https://www.chef.io/).

 This has several advantages.
 First, with Chef you get a holistic machine level environment within which your application will run.
 So with our IIS example, you get a _configured_ IIS Server there upon which your application will run.
 You can use [Test Kitchen](/test-kitchen-required-not-optional/) to ensure that the entire machine will run, so you have a much better ability to test that your deployment code works early in the process.
 And integration testing with other third party applications is natural as well; if you have a problem with running an APM or Security tool with your application, you'll find those problems more easily while using a configuration management approach to application automation, because you'll more naturally be able to include all the machine dependencies into a coded, trackable artifact like a [Policyfile](/policyfiles/).

 This is ultimately the path we took two and a half years ago, and I'm glad we did.
 The holistic approach has proven to be more difficult to execute than a simple scripted or package-based mechanism, but it also gives us consistency, which gives us higher uptime and [ability to scale](/our-superbowl/).

-This approach also has its drawbacks, however.
+This approach has its drawbacks.
 First, it has been difficult to get our developers and QA staff to really embrace Chef for _their_ environments.
 They can't just take a "chef" package and "run" it on a developer or QA machine for feature testing.
 They probably need an entire separate machine there.
 And they probably want it to be connected to a Chef Server.
 All of this overhead makes it difficult or impossible for a developer to want to use the chef deployment mechanism locally.
 When we get to a shared, stable QA environment or UAT environment, it's fine.
 But for a QA person trying to test an app on a private local machine, Chef isn't a very good natural choice.

 The second drawback to this approach is the distinct difference that exists between a promise-based configuration management system's capabilities and the workflow-oriented approach that exists in a typical deployment.
 With deployment you're talking about steps, like "first I upgrade the database, then I update the files, then I turn the websites on and add them back to the LB".
 A "desired state" DSL like Chef, Puppet, or DSC is not a very natural way to express this.
 We've gotten around it with Chef and can get by, but the unnatural expression of workflow within a promise-based DSL has slowed down our adoption of Chef.